top of page

 Can you help?

-Were you in Palmer Canyon during that time?
+• Were you in the Padua Hills area during that time?
 Do you remember anything about Blake's house or belongings?

 Know something?
 Your tip could solve this.